fishinwind/workshop/content/Classes/class-2.rst

 Tab-Completion
 ==============
-The shell (bash) when set up properly can give you a lot of help
+The ``bash`` shell has several built-in utilities for expediting typing.

 Type the following where [TAB] means the Tab key on the keyboard: